 If you know of additional resources, let us know and we’ll add them to this list.

-Finally, if you’ve been part of the recent wave of lay-offs and are searching for your next opportunity in the real estate industry, the Inman community is here to support you.
-To that end, complete the form here to apply for a complimentary ticket to Inman Connect Las Vegas Aug.
-3-5. and connect with your next career opportunity.
+Finally, if you’ve been part of the recent wave of layoffs and are searching for your next opportunity in the real estate industry, the Inman community is here to support you with a ‘Talent Pass” for free entry into our annual Connect New York conference in January.
+Complete the form here to apply for a complimentary ticket to Inman Connect New York Jan.
+24-26. and connect with your next career opportunity.

 To qualify for a complimentary ticket, you’re previous company must be listed in this Inman article.
 Additionally, your employment must have ended after March 1, 2022.
 And finally, you must currently be “Open to Work” in your LinkedIn Profile for verification.